• Skip to primary navigation

 Does it have to contain alcohol?

 Traditionally glühwein, recipes are all alcoholic.
 The alcohol content helps add to the warming effect, of the drink!
-In fact, some recipe call for a shot of brandy, or amaretto at the end to 'fortify' the drink.
-That being said, if you do cook the wine to long, or boil it, some of the alcohol may evaporate.
+In fact, some recipes call for a shot of brandy, or amaretto at the end to 'fortify' the drink.
+That being said, if you do cook the wine too long, or boil it, some of the alcohol may evaporate.
 This is why mulled wines should never be fully boiled, only warmed.

 There are alcohol free versions of mulled wine, and many are geared towards children.
 Mulled apple cider makes a great alcohol free alternative too!

 This recipe is based on one my parents made growing up in North Germany.
-As such it could be considered a traditional glühwein recipe, and you'll notice it may not be quite as sweet as other mulled wines.
+As such it could be considered a traditional glühwein recipe, and you'll notice it may not be quite as sweet as other German mulled wines.

 • 1 cup freshly squeezed orange juice